Judgment No. 1872

 "International officials have the right to be informed, from the beginning of the procedure, of the grounds which will serve as a basis for the administration's decision".

-complaint allowed; complaint allowed in part; decision; duty to substantiate decision; organisation's duties; duty to inform; termination; unsatisfactory service
+complaint allowed; complaint allowed in part; decision; duty to substantiate decision; organisation's duties; duty to inform; termination of employment; unsatisfactory service

 "Since the procedure that was instigated was not a disciplinary one, but a procedure for the termination of the complainant's appointment for unsatisfactory service, the complainant needed to be informed in due time, either through a negative performance appraisal report, or through precise warnings, that the organisation was not satisfied with his performance and that if he did not improve it his appointment would be terminated." (see Judgment 1484)